MrEdwinRodriguez/creativeWriter/README.md

 feedback to help you understand principles common to analytical writing, while preparing you for multi-genre projects that embrace academic thinking.

-*Writer's Block* is free to try for seven days, and only $100 a month on a subscription.
+*Writer's Block* is free to try for seven days, and only $100 a month after that.

 ![Image of Writer's Block logo]